Daniel-KM/Omeka-S-module-Thesaurus/README.md

 Then, in your theme, use the various methods of the view helper `$this->thesaurus($item)` in order to display full tree, ascendants, descendants, siblings, etc.

+### Page block

+A template is added for the simple block of module [Block Plus].
+Just set `item = id` where id is the thesaurus you want to display.

 TODO
 ----